-For questions regarding school transportation issues, contact: Michelle Armstrong, Transportation Director, at 815-421-5018.
+For questions regarding school transportation issues, contact: Michelle Armstrong, Transportation Director.

 CELLULAR DEVICES - Students must keep cellular devices in their lockers and powered off during the school day.
 Violations of this policy will result in disciplinary action taken against the student by the administration.